184.108.40.206 Payability of PP - partnered rate

 In this case the person not receiving PP may claim another payment.

-Act reference: SSAct section 5(18) to 5(20) Principal carer-a child can only have one principal carer, section 5(20A) to 5(20B) Principal carer-which member of a couple can be a principal carer
+Act reference: SSAct section 5(18) to section 5(20) Principal carer-a child can only have one principal carer, section 5(20A) to section 5(20B) Principal carer-which member of a couple can be a principal carer

 Policy reference: SS Guide 22.214.171.124 Child-related Qualification for PP - Shared Care